vtex-apps/io-documentation/docs/en/Concepts/policies.md

 ]
 ```

-Notice that, in this example, a policy named `resolve-graphql` that allows an app to resolve a GraphQL request was declared.
+Notice that, in this example, a policy named `resolve-graphql` that allows access to an app to resolve a GraphQL request was declared.

 Besides a `name` and a `description`, this policy contains the `statements` prop.

-Statements are used in a way of stating: "**allow/do not allow** these **actions** to be performed on these **resources**".
+Statements are used in a way of stating: "**allow/do not allow** these **actions** to be performed on these **resources** under these **conditions**".

 Therefore, considering the given example, the declared `resolve-graphql` policy allows `POST` and `GET` requests to be performed on the `vrn:vtex.store-graphql:{{region}}:{{account}}:{{workspace}}:/_v/graphql` resource.

-The general keys that compose a statement are:
+The keys that compose a statement are:

 - `effect` - describes the effect of allowing (`allow`) or denying (`deny`) a resource to be accessed.
 - `actions` - describes the actions related to a given effect and resource.